osman-tech/alx-system_engineering-devops/0x00-shell_basics/README.md

 17. clean emacs

     Create a script that deletes all files in the current working directory that end with the character ~.

+18. 102-tree

+  Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.